 This stretch of beach is best known for being one of the premier surf spots in Cabo.
 Rarely crowded and often providing strong waves, El Tule Beach is a perfect spot for people who want to relax or expert surfers wanting catch some waves throughout the day.

 There is oftentimes a strong break in the waves, which is why local surfers congregate here for regular surfing.
 La Playa El Tule is not recognized as a great beach for snorkeling even though the water is most often calm enough to swim in.
 Being a long stretch of beach and rarely crowded, this beach is perfect for running.
 We recommend bringing running shoes on the beach because in most places, the sand has small rock pebbles and twigs, making it uncomfortable for bare feet.
 You can drive your 4-wheel vehicles out to the water’s edge, although we do not recommend it as it endangers sea turtles and marine life.

 We recommend this beach early in the morning as you get a great sunrise and not a ton of traffic.
 Hosting some of the largest resorts in the tourist corridor, Playa El Bledito is home to: Solaz, Le Blanc Spa Resort, Grand Velas All-Inclusive, Villa La Valencia, Dreams Los Cabos and more.
-For an exceptional beachfront villa experience on El Tule, we recommend [link for Villa Serena].
+For an exceptional beachfront villa experience on El Tule, we recommend the best beachfront residence in Cabo, Villa Serena.

 Located at KM 16.2 on the Los Cabos Highway (Tourist Corridor.)
 Turn at Puente Los Tules at the bridge.